myteo/Productivity-Bot/README.md

-# Productivity-Bot
+# Productivity-Chatbot

-Chat bot built on Microsoft Bot Framework and LUIS for Hackfest 2016
+Chatbot built on Microsoft Bot Framework and LUIS for Hackfest 2016